stoyan/memlab-recorder/README.md

 This is an extension to the Recorder panel in DevTools.
 So Open DevTools and click on More options -> More tools -> Recorder.
 This is needed only once.

-Then start a new recording and then export the Memlab Scenario file:
+Then start a new recording and export the Memlab Scenario file:

 ![Export scenario](/sshot.png)

-## Sample exported scenario:
+## Sample exported scenario

 ```js
 // initial page load